RTEMS/rtems-docs/user/bsps/arm/beagle.rst

 Then the right Device Tree Source (DTS) file is: https://github.com/freebsd/freebsd/blob/19a6ceb89dbacf74697d493e48c388767126d418/sys/gnu/dts/arm/am335x-boneblack.dts

-Please refer to the :ref:`device-tree` to know more about building and applying the Device Trees.
+Please refer to the :ref:`DeviceTree` to know more about building and applying the Device Trees.

 Writing the uEnv.txt file